Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **B. Create an app registration in Azure AD** ✅

 Answer: B

-Register your application to use Azure Active Directory.
-Registering the application means that your developers can use Azure AD to authenticate users and request access to user resources such as email, calendar, and documents.
+**Register your application to use Azure Active Directory.
+Registering the application means that your developers can use Azure AD to authenticate users and request access to user resources such as email, calendar, and documents.**

-### Question #57
+### Question #35

 DRAG DROP You need to deploy a new project in Azure DevOps that has the following requirements: